 Alright, enough rambling!

 Let’s go ahead and start off with my favorite.
-This tree house is not only amazing, but it is totally budget friendly.
+This treehouse in Costa Rica is not only amazing, but it is totally budget friendly.
 For most of the year, it rents out at $81 a night.
 Yes, you could definitely find cheaper accommodations, but you definitely can’t find cooler ones!

 Location: Montezuma (Montezuma is awesome!!!)